inmanta/inmanta-core/docs/model_developers/modules.rst

 Plugins
 *******
 Plugins provide :ref:`functions<lang-plugins>` that can be called from the :term:`DSL`.
 This is the primary mechanism to interface Python code with the configuration model at compile time.
-This mechanism is also used std::template or std::file.
-Inmanta also registers all plugins with the template engine (Jinja2) to use as filter.
+For Example, this mechanism is also used for std::template and std::file.
+Furthermore, Inmanta also registers all plugins with the template engine (Jinja2) to use as filters.

 A plugin is a python function, registered with the platform with the :func:`~inmanta.plugins.plugin` decorator.
-This plugin accepts arguments from the DSL and can return a value.
+This plugin accepts arguments when called from the DSL and can return a value.
 Both the arguments and the return value must by annotated with the allowed types from the configuration model.
-Type annotations are provided as a string (Python3 style argument annotation). ``any`` is the special type that effectively disables type validation.
+Type annotations are provided as a string (Python3 style argument annotation). ``any`` is a special type that effectively disables type validation.

 Through the arguments of the function, the Python code in the plugin can navigate the configuration